Invest now

 And that is exactly where we can help you.
 Our portfolio managers analyse potential companies and their competitors down to the smallest detail over a period of months until a decision is made for or against an investment.

 If we decide in favour of a company, we hold on to it until there is a significant change in our investment thesis.
-Be it through a new strategic orientation of the company, a major change in external factors, or a too strong increase in the share price in relation to the actual value of the company.
+Be it through a new strategic orientation of the company, a major change in external factors or a too strong increase in the share price in relation to the actual value of the company.
 Only when we no longer consider an investment to be profitable, or we consider another company to be even more attractive, is it sold again.

 Adapt the mindset of an experienced investor